JRodez/slagit/README.rst

 Compatibility notes
 -------------------

-The tool is targetting the community edition of ShareLatex/Overleaf and we are testing it on:
+The tool is targeting the community edition of ShareLatex/Overleaf and we are testing it on:

 - https://sharelatex.irisa.fr -- ``legacy`` authentication method